M4G4K4/cyber_watch_analyzer/README.md

 This project is responsabile to receive events from the cyber watch API and perform the analysis in the website.

+Make use of http request headers , comand lines tools (ex: nmap ) and others tools to analyze get the results and calculate an comprehensive score.

 # Run